Daylight saving time in the Americas: Canada and the United States

 Canada and the United States use daylight saving time on a wide scale, with only a few provinces/states, or parts of them, opting out of the practice or adopting it year-round without a twice-yearly switch.

-The Canadian province of Saskatchewan and the territory of the Yukon do not observe daylight saving time.
-Saskatchewan remains on Central Standard Time (CST), although, geographically, they are in the Mountain Time Zone, and Yukon remains on Mountain Standard Time (MST) all year long.
+The Canadian province of Saskatchewan and the territory of Yukon do not observe daylight saving time.
+Saskatchewan remains on Central Standard Time (CST), and Yukon remains on Mountain Standard Time (MST) all year long.
+However, Saskatchewan and Yukon lie geographically within the borders of the Mountain Time Zone and Pacific Time Zone, respectively, so it is logical to state they are both on permanent Daylight Savings Time.

-The US territories of Puerto Rico and the Virgin Islands remain on Atlantic Standard Time (AST) all year long, so clocks in those territories match those in New York City during the summer and Bermuda in the winter.
+The US territories of Puerto Rico and the US Virgin Islands remain on Atlantic Standard Time (AST) all year long, so clocks in those territories match those in New York City during the summer and Bermuda in the winter.

 The states of Hawaii and Arizona do not observe daylight saving time.
 Hawaii stays on Hawaiian Standard time year round, Arizona stays on Mountain Standard time year round except for the Navajo Nation which observes Mountain Daylight Time (MDT).

 Since 2007, in areas of Canada and the United States in which it is used, daylight saving time begins on the second Sunday of March and ends on the first Sunday of November.

 On March 15, 2022, the United States Senate passed the Sunshine Protection Act by unanimous consent.
 If passed by the House of Representatives, the law would place the United States under Daylight Time year-round.